posit-dev/positron/.github/README.md

 ## Get started using Positron

 Check out [our wiki](https://github.com/posit-dev/positron/wiki) for information on what you should do before installing Positron, troubleshooting Positron, and more.

+Positron is built on [Code OSS](https://github.com/microsoft/vscode).
+To learn about basic features like commands, settings, using source control, and more, see the [VS Code documentation](https://code.visualstudio.com/docs).

 ## Install Positron